JeffreyTangMain/3DS-Dev-Area-Template/README.md

 1_Extract_NCCH: This extracts a single ncch file as specified in 0_Variables as outputCxi to the romfs and exefs folders.

 1_Extract_NCCH_DLC: This script is intended for DLC, but can also be used to somewhat mass dump ncch files in 1_Clean_CIA_Dump.
 Because it's made for DLC, the build commands won't properly rebuild everything, you'll have to stitch together both this script and the above script to make it work in that way.
 However, you shouldn't need to mass dump often because most main games or updates rarely have more than a few ncch files.
 Each file from the ncch files will be named after their corresponding ncch file.

+2_Build_Modpack: This script copies everything from every mod in 2_Individual_Mods into 2_Modpack from top to bottom, following natural numbering order.
+This means mods that are lower in Explorer when sorted alphabetically should overwrite any mods that are higher.

 3_Clean_Build: This will build your CIA from scratch by moving files from 1_Clean_CIA_Dump into 3_Modded_Build followed by moving your modpack from inside 2_Modpack over the ones in 3_Modded_Build to end up with a modified build of the clean dump.